mouhammad-moustafa/GettingAndCleaningData-CourseProject/README.md

 	fBodyGyroMag											the feature names are fBodyGyroMag-mean(), fBodyGyroMag-std() fBodyGyroJerkMag										the feature names are fBodyGyroJerkMag-mean(), fBodyGyroJerkMag-std()

- to answer this quaestion according to previous rationale we will extract all features where feature name contains "mean()" or "std()" (66 measurments).
+ To answer this question according to previous rationale we will extract all features where feature name contains "mean()" or "std()" (66 measurments).
  **grep** function applied to feature labels returns features index.
  Assuming column indexes are the same for features and expermient data frame (561 columns), then grep result can be used to subset experiment data.
  **extractMeanAndStd** function applied to merged data set returns a data frame with 10299 rows and 68 columns.